 Fellows associated with the center, from American University and elsewhere, participate in the life of the center by helping organize events, supporting the journal Political Analysis, and participating in research endeavors.
-We welcome requests from the greater campus community of graduate students who are interested in various elements of data science.
+We welcome requests from the greater campus community of students who are interested in various elements of data science.

-The current graduate student fellows are:
+graduate student fellows

 I am a fourth-year PhD candidate in Political Science at American University in Washington, DC, with concentrations in American Government and Quantitative Methods.
 My research focuses on the statistical advancement of survey methodology tools and the psychological underpinnings of public opinion.
 I also conduct data analysis on causal inference and work as the official replicator for Political Analysis.
 I earned a Magister degree in English Linguistics, Communication and Business from the University of Munich.
 I followed this up with a Master’s degree in Social and Political Thought at the University of Warwick in the UK.
 In 2009, I spent one year abroad at the University of Adelaide in Australia.
 The son of cosmopolitan parents, I grew up in Lagos, Nigeria, and Cairo, Egypt, attending German schools there.
 These experiences have enriched my life beyond belief, and I am grateful for them every day.